brendencoffey/joe-marketing-site/blog/posts/gravity-coffee-co.md

   - partner-spotlight
   - mobile-ordering
   - revenue
 excerpt: "Even your most loyal customers have busy days.
+Don'
-Don't miss out on that added revenue and give them the option to order ahead and skip the line."
+featured_image: "/images/blog/default/coffee-shop-12.jpg"t miss out on that added revenue and give them the option to order ahead and skip the line."
 status: published
 ---